chrystalchern/xara-docs/source/user/guides/compile.rst

 To compile Xara from source, follow these steps:

-1. Download the source repository to your computer by running:
+1. Download the `source code <https://github.com/peer-open-source/xara>`__ to your computer by running:

    .. code-block:: bash